RochelleFrazier/Google_Copy/README.md

 # Google_Copy
-Recreating the Google.com homepage using HTML, CSS, Bootstrap 4 and Javascript.
+Recreating the Google.com homepage using HTML, CSS, and Bootstrap 4.
+User is only able to use the "Search" button.